Why Teams Governance Is a Business-Critical Priority

 [Department]-[GroupName]-[Location]produces names like "FIN-Q1BudgetReview-NYC" - Blocked words — Prevent the use of specific terms in team names, including profanity, reserved project codes, or terms that conflict with organizational naming standards

-Configure these in the Microsoft Entra admin center under Groups > Naming policy.
-Naming policies apply at the Microsoft 365 Group level, so they automatically govern the associated SharePoint site, mailbox, and Planner board names.
+You can set up naming policies in the Microsoft Entra admin center.
+Go to Groups > Naming policy to configure them.
+These policies apply at the Microsoft 365 Group level.
+This means they also control the names of the related SharePoint site, mailbox, and Planner board.

 Recommended Naming Convention Structure